By Brad Burton, Founder & Editor·Updated June 2026·How we research this

 Settling Before MMI

-Settlement negotiations typically cannot begin productively until Maximum Medical Improvement is reached.
-Settling too early may forfeit your rights to future medical care for your injury.
+Settlement negotiations can't begin productively until you've reached Maximum Medical Improvement.
+Settle too early and you may forfeit your rights to future medical care for your injury.

 Accepting the First Offer

 The first settlement offer is almost never fair.
-Initial offers are typically 40-60% lower than what the insurer is willing to pay.
+Initial offers typically run 40-60% lower than what the insurer is willing to pay.
 Always counter with documented reasoning.

 Ignoring Medicare Set-Aside Requirements

 If you're Medicare-eligible or will be within 30 months and your settlement exceeds $25,000, CMS requires MSA arrangements.
-Failure to establish proper MSA can result in Medicare refusing to pay for injury-related care.
+Skip this step and Medicare can refuse to pay for injury-related care.

 Forgetting About Medical Liens